simplicitesoftware/documentation/docs/documentation/authentication/customauth.md

 Default custom authentication
 -----------------------------

-The plaform includes a default custom authentication that returns the value of an HTTP header whose name is configured in the `AUTH_HEADER` system parameter.
+The platform includes a default custom authentication that returns the value of an HTTP header whose name is configured in the `AUTH_HEADER` system parameter.

 If this returned header values does not contain a simple plain text login you can use it to determine the appropriate login by using the `parseAuth` hook.